Jimmy Connors: 1980

 Gerulaitis played a "patient clay court game" to beat Connors in five sets in the French Open semi finals.
 At Wimbledon, Connors lost in four sets to McEnroe in the semi finals when McEnroe's antics caused the two men to clash: "Keep your mouth shut out here" shouted Connors to his opponent.
 At the US Open the two men met again in the semi finals.
-It was described as "one of the finest and most spectacular contests in history" and once again McEnroe's temper was on display as he called the umpire "Mr. Incompetent" and at one stage was angrily disputing a call and let go of his racket, which sailed over Connors' head (McEnroe claimed it was "accidental").
+It was described as "one of the finest and most spectacular contests in history" and once again McEnroe's temper was on display as he called the umpire "Mr. Incompetent" and at one stage was angrily disputing a call and let go of his racket, which sailed over Connors's head (McEnroe claimed it was "accidental").
 McEnroe won on a fifth set tie break.
 He reached the semi finals of the 1980 Masters (losing his eighth consecutive match to Borg), but he did win the WCT Finals in 1980, beating McEnroe in four sets in the final.
 He won six tournaments in 1980.

 1981

-Despite leading 2 sets to 1 and 2-0 in the fourth set, Connors lost in five sets to José Luis Clerc in the quarter finals of the French Open.
+Despite leading 2 sets to 1 and 2–0 in the fourth set, Connors lost in five sets to José Luis Clerc in the quarter finals of the French Open.
 Connors lost his tenth consecutive match to Borg in the Wimbledon semi finals, despite winning the first two sets.
 At the US Open, Borg served 14 aces in 15 service games and beat Connors in straight sets in the semi finals.
 He won four tournaments in 1981, including a five set victory over McEnroe in the final of the Wembley championships in which McEnroe was fined for whacking a microphone with his racket.